mbrownnycnyc/ztca/ztca.md

     * internet/SaaS: automated
     * IaaS/PaaS: recommended

-### correlations are coming
-* Zscaler is working on making associatations between users and sites easier using AI triggering "recommended segmentation policy

 ## section 2: control content and access

 * three elements of control content and access: